A new engineering theory describing oblique free surface impact by flexible plates: Experimental validation

 \subsubsection{Validation results}

 In the following, we will present three sets of validation results.
-First, we present validation results for oblique slamming scenarios with $W_n = 1.386$ and $U/W = 8.33, 6.28, 5.50,$ and $4.50$; higher $U/W$ ratio indicates higher forward velocity ($U$) but lower downward velocity ($W$).
+First, we present validation results for oblique slamming scenarios with $W_n = 1.386~m/s$ and $U/W = 8.33, 6.28, 5.50,$ and $4.50$; higher $U/W$ ratio indicates higher forward velocity ($U$) but lower downward velocity ($W$).
 The $U$ and $W$ of the slamming tests in this validation set are listed in Table \ref{val_test1}.
 Displacement and normal force responses for plate thickness 0.00635~m, 0.00795~m, and 0.0127~m are shown in Figure \ref{fr0p426}.
-In Figure \ref{fr0p426}a-c, we observe that thinner plates have higher deflections at the plate center.
+In Figure \ref{fr0p426}a, c, and e, we observe that thinner plates have higher deflections at the plate center.
 This observation agrees with our intuition. (as the plate gets thinner, it has lower flexural rigidity, and therefore it admits larger deformation.)
-Figure \ref{fr0p426}b and \ref{fr0p426}c implies that plate deformation is independent of $U/W$ ratios.
-This means for plates with thickness 0.00795~m, or larger (\textit{i.e.} flexural rigidity $3288~Pa\cdot m^3$ or higher), forward impact velocity has negligible influence to plate deformations, as long as the normal impact velocity is fixed.
+Figure \ref{fr0p426}c and \ref{fr0p426}e imply that plate deformation is independent of $U/W$ ratios.
+This means for plates with thickness 0.00795~m, or larger (\textit{i.e.,} flexural rigidity $3288~Pa\cdot m^3$ or higher), forward impact velocity has negligible influence on plate deformations, as long as the normal impact velocity is fixed.
 However, the observation mentioned does not apply to the case with plate thickness of 0.00635~m.
 For such highly flexible plates, higher $U/W$ leads to larger plate deformation, even if the plates are subjected to the same normal impact.

-In Figure \ref{fr0p426}d-f, it is observed that the normal impact force histories resulting from the slamming impacts are almost identical between plate thickness 0.00795~m and 0.0127~m; these two plates experience linear force loading within the interval $dz/Z = [0, 0.8]$ and forces unloading within $dz/Z = [0.8, 1]$.
+In Figure \ref{fr0p426}b, d, and f, it is observed that the normal impact force histories resulting from the slamming impacts are almost identical between plate thickness 0.00795~m and 0.0127~m; these two plates experience linear force loading within the interval $dz/Z = [0, 0.8]$ and forces unloading within $dz/Z = [0.8, 1]$.
 For plate thickness 0.00635~m, a slightly higher peak impact force is observed, along with a delay in force unloading.
 Also, in contrast to the stiffer plates, the 0.00635 plate experiences nonlinear force loading within the range $dz/Z = [0, 0.85]$, and the impact force levels off afterward.
-Investigations into the inconsistency in structural behaviors with regard to plate rigidity is discussed in Section \ref{applications}, wherein we identify the plate thickness at which the $U/W$ ratio becomes important to plate deformations and normal impact force behaviors.
+Investigations into the inconsistency in structural behaviors with regard to plate rigidity are discussed in Section \ref{applications}, wherein we identify the plate thickness at which the $U/W$ ratio becomes important to plate deformations and normal impact force behaviors.

 The $L_2$ relative error norms in impact forces and plate deformations of the first set of FSI validation tests are presented in Table \ref{val1_error}; these norms are defined as